jspaaks/2022-ieee/README.md

 https://github.com/citation-file-format/soccs
 ```

-&#9733; Make sure you have your GitHub/GitLab API access tokens as environment variables in your terminal, then run `fairtally` with the URL list:
+&#9733; Make sure you have your GitHub API Personal Access Token as environment variables in your terminal, then run `fairtally` with the URL list:

 ```
 fairtally -i urls.txt